Partners

 The following list includes some of the center's partners outside of NIH.
 For links to tools and data related to rehabilitation, visit the Research Tools and Resources page.

-In addition, https://www.dol.gov/odep/topics/disability.htm offers resources on benefits, civil rights, community life, education, emergency preparedness, employment, health, housing, technology and transportation for people with disabilities, their families, Veterans, educators, employers, and others.
+In addition, https://www.dol.gov/agencies/odep/topics offers resources on benefits, civil rights, community life, education, emergency preparedness, employment, health, housing, technology and transportation for people with disabilities, their families, veterans, educators, employers, and others.

-• Biological Technologies Office , Defense Advanced Research Projects Agency (DARPA)
+• Biological Technologies Office external link, Defense Advanced Research Projects Agency (DARPA)

 NCMRR’s work with this program focuses on definitive and rehabilitative care innovations required to reset our wounded warriors, both in terms of duty performance and quality of life.

-The center works with this office on interest medical research programs, including spinal cord injury and traumatic brain injury.
+The center works with this office on medical research programs related to spinal cord injury and traumatic brain injury as well as its clinical and rehabilitation research program.

 Department of Transportation (DOT)

-NCMRR collaborates with DOT on the Accessible Transportation Technologies Research Initiative (ATTRI), focused on removing barriers to transportation for people with visual, hearing, cognitive, and mobility disabilities.
-ATTRI includes support of emerging technologies and development of creative service models to offer all Americans enhanced travel choices and accessibility.
+NCMRR collaborated with DOT on the now-archived Accessible Transportation Technologies Research Initiative (ATTRI), which focused on removing barriers to transportation for people with visual, hearing, cognitive, and mobility disabilities.
+ATTRI supported development of technology and creative service models to offer all Americans enhanced travel choices and accessibility.

 Office of Disability Employment Policy (ODEP), Department of Labor